Pregnancy Care 5 min read

 Tips for Healthy Weight Gain

-1. Focus on Nutrient-Dense Foods: Choose foods rich in essential nutrients, including lean proteins, whole grains, fruits, vegetables and healthy fats like avocados and nuts.
+1. Choose nutrient-dense foods: Lean proteins, whole grains, fruits, vegetables, and healthy fats like avocados and nuts.

 • First Trimester: No extra calories needed